 By being an EfM participant, you will learn how to articulate your faith.
 You will learn how to shape your faith into action.
 You will become involved in ministries in your community and you will make a difference.

 Since its inception in 1975, more than 100,000 people have participated in this vital program.
 EfM groups meet regionally in nearly every diocese of The Episcopal Church, in six provinces of the Anglican Communion, and some in virtual classrooms with participants from across the globe.
 We would love to have you join us!

 St. Johns’ EfM group currently meets on Monday evenings virtually and in person select Sundays following morning worship services

-Please contact EfM mentors Carolyn Crouch and Lyle Elder for more information.
-Visit the EfM website to read excerpts of the curriculum.
+Please contact EfM mentor Carolyn Crouch for more information and/or visit the EfM website.